iturner72/iturner3js/README.md

 I personally run the following setup, Windows 10 with WSL 2 (Ubuntu 20.04).
-Use the following tutorial to mirror my setup: https://www.omgubuntu.co.uk/how-to-install-wsl2-on-windows-10 I use the <servez> command (you can use any software to run the local server) in my bash shell at the root of the project directory to run a local server at localhost:8080.
+Use the following tutorial to mirror my setup: https://www.omgubuntu.co.uk/how-to-install-wsl2-on-windows-10 I use the 'servez' command (you can use any software to run the local server) in my bash shell at the root of the project directory to run a local server at localhost:8080.
 You can install the servez package found here: https://greggman.github.io/servez/ with: